joanacruz94/Forever-Banking/README.md

 Forever Banking is a virtual bank MERN application mobile first.
 Features of our application:
 - Unlimited accounts in wordlwide currencies
-- Send and recieve money from fellow forever fankers or other bank
+- Send and receive money from fellow forever fankers or other bank
 - See all your expenses divided by your categories and see where you spend your money
 - Create multiple virtual cards for your accounts
 - Share an account with another user from forever banking
 - Apply for regular credit and pay minimum payments per month or full amount
-- Able to transfer money and recieve money that can be converted to your accounts currency
+- Able to transfer money and receive money that can be converted to your accounts currency
 - See how much money you can get from exchanging with us
 - Organise regular payments with our schedule payments, never miss a payment deadline.